-The University of Alabama REU in Innovative Engineering Using Renewable Resources is housed in the departments of Electrical and Computer Engineering and Civil, Construction, and Environmental Engineering.
-This multidisciplinary program spans 9 weeks and offers opportunities for 10 students from UA and other institutions across the nation.
-Students in all areas of engineering are encouraged to apply.
+The University of Alabama (UA) REU in Innovative Engineering Using Renewable Resources is housed in the department of Electrical and Computer Engineering.
+This multidisciplinary program runs from May through July and offers research opportunities for 10 students from UA and other institutions across the nation.
+Students in all areas of engineering or related fields are encouraged to apply.

-Available research projects share the theme of innovative use of bamboo within multiple engineering and computer science disciplines.
+Available research projects share the theme of innovative uses of renewable resources in multiple engineering disciplines.

 For more information about this program, contact the following program managers:

-We encourage applications from students who are also members of a group underrepresented in computing (women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Pacific Islanders, persons with disabilities, first generation higher education, low income) or who are enrolled in a minority, women’s or non-doctoral institution.
+We encourage applications from students who are also members of a group underrepresented in STEM fields (women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Pacific Islanders, persons with disabilities, first generation higher education, low income) or who are enrolled in a minority, women’s or non-doctoral institution.

 - Be a citizen or permanent resident of the United States or its possessions